 In addition to selecting the dates for the visit, the pathways coach should initiate the development of the visit agenda based on a template provided by the Texas Success Center.
 Rather than a series of meetings that without thoughtful planning could degenerate into a college "show and tell," each site visit agenda template will relate to and reinforce the topics covered by the institutes preceding and following the visit, will include discussions based on the SOAA, and will utilize SOAA-related coaching questions from the coaching manual.
-These site visit agenda templates are intentionally designed to guide deep critical friend discussions with identified leads and various teams to encourage focused action planning and to support ongoing engagement in institutional transformation including addressing gaps in equity opportunity and student outcomes.
-Establishing an agenda is critical to a successful site-visit.
+These site visit agenda templates are intentionally designed to guide deep critical friend discussions with identified leads and various teams to encourage focused action planning and to support ongoing engagement in institutional transformation.
+Establishing an agenda is critical to a successful site visit.
 Coaches should work closely with the pathways lead to establish a comprehensive semi-customized agenda designed for the greatest impact for the college.